stefsietz/perturber/README.md

 # Perturber

-Code for our EuroVis paper "Interactive Analysis of CNN Robustness"
+Code for our paper "Interactive Analysis of CNN Robustness"

 ## Datasets